Bagel Bites: History

-Bagel Bites were invented by Bob Mosher and Stanley Garkzynski, both of Fort Myers, Florida, who then sold the company to major food producer John Labatt Co.
+Bagel Bites were invented by Bob Mosher and Stanley Garczynski, both of Fort Myers, Florida, who then sold the company to major food producer John Labatt Co.
 Later a large portion of Labatt Co. was purchased by Heinz in 1991 in a $500 million deal.
-Bagel Bites is currently still owned by Heinz via the Ore-Ida brand.

-Varieties
+In the early 2000s, Bagel Bites shifted its marketing focus to tween boys, a strategy anchored by a partnership with skateboarding legend Tony Hawk that resulted in a 32% increase in consumption.

 The mini-bagels are topped with cheese and other pizza toppings.
 Bagel Bites are available in six flavors: Cheese & Pepperoni; Three Cheese; Cheese, Sausage & Pepperoni; Mozzarella Cheese; Supreme; Cheesy Garlic Bread; and Extreme Nacho.
-Bagel Bites come in 9, 18, 24, 36, 40, and 72 count varieties.
-Bagel Bites are manufactured in Southwest Florida.
+Bagel Bites come in 9, 18, 24, 36, 40, and 72 count varieties, and are manufactured in Southwest Florida.

-Bagel Bites also makes Breakfast Bagel Bites, which consists of breakfast toppings on the mini-bagel.
+Bagel Bites also makes Breakfast Bagel Bites, which consist of breakfast toppings on the mini-bagel.
 These are available in Bacon & Cheese, Bacon Egg & Cheese, Bacon Sausage & Cheese and Sausage Egg & Cheese.
 Preparation of Bagel Bites involves either a microwave or an oven.